History of Las Vegas: Weather and climate change

-Due to concerns about climate change in the wake of a 2002 drought, daily water consumption in Las Vegas has been reduced from 314 gallons per resident in 2003 to around 205 gallons in 2015.
+In the wake of a 2002 drought, climate change in Nevada garnered attention.
+Subsequently, daily water consumption in Las Vegas was reduced from 314 gallons per resident in 2003 to around 205 gallons in 2015.
 Despite these conservation efforts, local water consumption remains 30 percent more than in Los Angeles, and over three times that of San Francisco.
-In June 2017, a heat wave grounded more than 40 airline flights of small aircraft, with American Airlines reducing sales on certain flights and Las Vegas tying its record high at 117 degrees Fahrenheit.
+In June 2017, a heat wave grounded more than 40 airline flights of small aircraft, with American Airlines reducing sales on certain flights and Las Vegas tying its previous record high temperature at 117 degrees Fahrenheit.
+Las Vegas reached a new record high temperature of 120 °F on July 7, 2024.